alus-it/AirspaceConverter/README.md

 Command line version
 --------------------
 The command line version, compiled both for Linux and Windows, works taking several arguments, for example:
-`AirspaceConverter -q 1013 -a 35 -i inputFileOpenAir.txt -i inputFileOpenAIP.aip -w waypoints.cup -m terrainMap.dem -o outputFile.kmz`
+`AirspaceConverter -q 1013 -a 35 -i inputFileOpenAir.txt -i openAIP_asp.aip -w waypoints.cup -w openAIP_wpt.aip -m terrainMap.dem -o outputFile.kmz`

 Possible options:
   -q: optional, specify the QNH in hPa used to calculate height of flight levels
   -a: optional, specify a default terrain altitude in meters to calculate AGL heights of points not covered by loaded terrain map(s)
   -i: multiple, input file(s) can be OpenAir (.txt), openAIP (.aip), Google Earth (.kmz, .kml)
-  -w: multiple, input waypoint file(s) in the SeeYou CUP format (.cup)
+  -w: multiple, input waypoint file(s) can be SeeYou (.cup) or openAIP (.aip)
   -m: optional, multiple, terrain map file(s) (.dem) used to lookup terrain heights
   -l: optional, set filter limits in latitude and longitude for the output, followed by the 4 limit values: northLat,southLat,westLon,eastLon where the limits are comma separated, expressed in degrees, without spaces, negative for west longitudes and south latitudes
-  -o: optional, output file .kmz, .mp (Polish) or .txt (OpenAir) if not specified will be used the name of first input file as KMZ
+  -o: optional, output file .kmz, .txt (OpenAir), .cup (SeeYou), .img (Garmin) or .mp (Polish).
+If not specified will be used the name of first input file as KMZ
   -p: optional, when writing in OpenAir avoid to use arcs and circles but only points (DP)
   -s: optional, when writing in OpenAir use coordinates with minutes and seconds (DD:MM:SS) instead of decimal minutes (DD:MM.MMM)
   -t: optional, when reading KML/KMZ files treat also "LineString" tracks as airspaces